 The visitors came close to leading in the first half, with Luke McCormick and Brandon Hanlan hitting the woodwork.

 Akinde got the opener in the 67th minute when he got in behind the Gas' defence and finished well past Joe Day.

-He won and missed a penalty six minutes later, but got his second in stoppage-time to secure the win.
+After winning and missing a penalty six minutes later, he scored again in stoppage-time to secure the win.

 Fleetwood Town 1-1 Charlton Athletic

 Charlton Athletic somehow left Highbury Stadium with a point despite Fleetwood Town having 22 attempts at goal.

 Before Town's dominance began, Lee Bowyer's men took the lead through a Jayden Stockley header.